 Safety and Security

-Residence Life is committed to providing students with a safe and secure environment where they can pursue their studies while learning about themselves and others in the community.
+In cooperation with the Office of Campus Safety, the Office Residence Life staff is committed to providing students with a safe and secure environment where they can pursue their studies while learning about themselves and others in the community.
 Security in the residence halls is provided in a number of ways, but it is important that every student in our community be aware of their environment and make good decisions about their own safety and that of their neighbors.
 All exterior doors of the residence halls are controlled by card access readers.
 However, you should consider the door to your room to be like the door to your home and keep it locked at all times, especially when you are not there.

 While you are a student and a resident at Niagara University, you should remember that you are largely responsible for your own personal safety.
 Following are some precautions: